 Yes, we sound like a broken record already, but air purifiers only require a strong motor and a high efficiency air filter.

 While it might be enticing to try something new or seemingly cost effective, just because it’s the hot new thing doesn’t mean it works.

 And some can even do more damage than good.
 Ozone ionizers are one of the biggest culprits.
 These are often used in air purifiers to create a sense of freshness.
 They are a known health hazard and have no business releasing ozone in anyone’s air, especially where young lungs are; like in schools, classrooms, and nurseries.

 Again, now we sound like a reminiscing parent who always starts sentences with “back in my day,” just trust the basics: a high efficiency air filter and a quality motor.

 Of course, air purifiers won’t solve everything.
 But they will help A LOT.
 Air purifiers mitigate the symptoms, but they don’t cure the health issue.
 Running an air purifier will filter out allergens and mitigate symptoms, but if it’s not running then it won’t help and you’ll still have issues.
 This is why we don’t recommend air purifiers that automatically change their cleaning based on air quality.

 You’ll want the air purifier to clean your indoor air consistently instead of waiting for the air to get bad again and forcing the purifier to work overtime to clean the dirty air.

 Seeing is believing and all of those particles caught in the above pictured filter could have been caught in your lungs instead.
-Running an air purifier with a real HEPA filter throughout the day will catch all of that nasty air garbage before it gets in your lungs.
+Running an air purifier with high efficiency air filter and strong motor throughout the day will catch all of that nasty air garbage before it gets in your lungs.

 Stay savvy out there, folks, and reach out to our US based customer service team anytime if you have questions (or if you’re just curious to see how fast they pick up)!